brogrammer232/Crafting-an-OS-Notes-and-Insights/resources/README.md

 > **Random Quote:** The most dangerous phrase in the language is, "We've always done it this way."

-This directory contains resources like images and PDF documents.
-They'll be listed here for fast access.
+This directory holds various resources: images, PDFs, and other useful files.
+They're listed here for quick and easy access.